 Baby Comes Home by Debbie Driscoll is a realistic look at what an older sibling might go through when this new very needy member of the family comes home.
 In the book the older sibling runs upstairs and hides when the baby comes home, walks away from a resting mom and misbehaves for attention.
 Slowly even though she is trying to get bad attention the baby gives her older sister good attention and she warms up to the newest member of the family.

 Julius, the Baby of the World is such a funny book that I actually called my mom the day I bought it to read it to her over the phone.
 The book is about Lily who is adjusting to her new role as a big sister.
 The thing is Lily isn’t adjusting well, and it’s hilarious because it’s so true!
 So often books depict older siblings happily welcoming babies into their lives and that just isn’t always the case.
-Lily is not happy, she unlike her parents do not think this baby is special and she is openly hostile to Julius.
+Lily is not happy.
+She, unlike her parents do not think this baby is special and she is openly hostile to Julius.

 Back into Mommy’s Tummy by Thierry Robberecht made both my son and I laugh hysterically, mostly because it was incredibly relevant to us.
 In the book a little girl asks to go back into her mommy’s belly for her 5th birthday.
-She wants to stay close to her mom, never have to go to school, stay up as late as mom does and even tells her mom if she wants to see her she can go get an ultrasound and she’ll wave hello.
+She wants to stay close to her mom.
+Wants to never have to go to school and to stay up as late as mom does.
+She even tells her mom if she wants to see her she can go get an ultrasound and she’ll wave hello.
 The absurdity is awesome, and the sentiment is bang on.
-Late in the book we discover that mom is expecting and she asks if her daughter is worried about her loving the new baby more.
+Late in the book we discover that mom is expecting.
+The mom asks her daughter if she is worried about her loving the new baby more.

 Baby on the Way by William Sears MD, Martha Sears RN and Christie Watts Kelly has been the very best baby book we’ve found.
 It explains much of pregnancy from nausea, to aching feet and even nesting.
 It also describes labor in a really kid friendly non intimidating way.
 I love that it explains that in mommy’s belly is a baby holder called a uterus.
 My son has been asking me how my uterus is since reading this daily for the past week.
 Explaining contractions, that others will likely be taking care of them for a little while and what mommy is doing when she is not with you is all really useful.
-It also goes on to explain what babies will do , like nursing, crying and what that funny crinkled thing is on it’s belly!
+It also goes on to explain what babies will do.
+Such as nursing, crying and what that funny crinkled thing is on it’s belly!
 The book also offers many many resources for expectant parents.